Dr. Cait Etherington

 An Introduction to Teaching in Canada

-Post-election, many Americans, including many teachers, have been wondering whether or not they can simply move north of the border.
+Post-election, many Americans, including many teachers, have been wondering whether or not they can simply move north of the border to teach in Canada.
 Canada, the United States’ expansive but sparsely populated northern neighbor, is a socialist state best known for its public healthcare, public education system and vast wilderness.
 At the moment, Canada also happens to be led by a young and open-minded leader whose own campaign was based on an optimistic call for “sunny ways.”
 While it is not always sunny in Canada, it is a great place to be a teacher.
 A 2015 survey reported that Canada’s teachers are among the world’s top paid educators (their wages fall just under those reported by teachers in Germany, Luxembourg and the Netherlands).
 While packing up the minivan and escaping north may sound appealing, bear in mind that moving to a new country is never easy, and this holds true in the case of Canada.

 Despite the fact that Canada and the United States share many things in common, Canada is a separate nation with strict rules about immigration, foreign hiring and teacher certification.
 This guide outlines the steps involved in finding work in Canada and offers detailed guidelines on the requirements to become a licensed teacher in all of Canada’s ten provinces and 3 territories.
 This guide also provides an overview of where and how to look for college- and university-level teaching positions.